openxla/stablehlo/docs/spec_draft.md

 produces a `result` tensor.
 For floating-point element types, it implements:
 $$logistic(x) = division(1, addition(1, exp(-x)))$$
 where `addition`, `division`, and `exp` are operations from IEEE-754 specification.
-For complex element types, computes a complex logistic function, with corner cases TBD.
+For complex element types, it computes a complex logistic function, with corner cases TBD.
 Numeric precision is implementation-defined.

 ### Operands